ibm-cloud-docs/hp-virtual-servers/connect_vs.md

 # Logging-in to a virtual server
 {: #connect_vs}

-For a successfully provisioned instance, you can log in to this server by using your preferred method.
+For a successfully provisioned HP-VS instance, you can log in to this server by using your preferred method.
 {:shortdesc}

 {:note}
-Due to configuration processes, you need to wait up to 30 minutes until you can connect to a new virtual server (HP-VS instance) for the first time.
+Due to configuration processes, you need to wait up to 30 minutes until you can connect to a new virtual server instance for the first time.

 ## Logging-in from a Unix-like operating system